 No, a dry brine is on the turkey for days, allowing a chemical reaction to happen.
 It will season the bird and produce its own concentrated brine.
 It is sometimes referred to as a salt brine or dry salt brine.

-A dry rub is good for throwing on right before you put the bird in the oven and will give you tasty skin, but won’t do anything to impact the rest of the meat.
+A dry turkey rub is good for throwing on right before you put the bird in the oven and will give you tasty skin, but won’t do anything to impact the rest of the meat.

-A wet brine is the most traditional of brining, but not the only method.
+A wet turkey brine is the most traditional of brining, but not the only method.
 Wet brining involves heating water with aromatics, spices, herbs and most importantly, salt.

-After the water cools, the turkey is submerged in seasoned water for about 24 hours and then cooked.
+The turkey is submerged in seasoned water for about 24 hours and then cooked.
 The water infuses the whole turkey with moisture and flavor.
+Benefits are that it is faster and you can infuses the water with more flavors than a dry brine.

 A dry brine uses salt and no water.
-It can be seasoned with the same aromatics, spices and herbs, but omits the process of boiling and cooling water and also finding a vessel large enough for submerging the turkey.
+It can be seasoned with aromatics, spices and herbs, but omits the process of boiling and cooling water and also finding a vessel large enough for submerging the turkey.
 Instead you can place it on a serving dish and let it sit in the fridge for a few days.

 The benefits of a dry brine are that it is easier, requires less prep time, less messy, takes up less space and naturally creates crispy skin.